-Dheere leveraged her knowledge of online reporting and emerging social media to teach and advocate for internet speech freedom in Lebanon.
-This led her to co-found the Social Media Exchange (SMEX), a Beirut–based digital-rights research and advocacy group focused on documenting government infringements on online free speech in the Arab region.
+Dheere leveraged her knowledge of online reporting and emerging social media to teach citizen reporting and advocate for internet freedom in Lebanon.
+This led her to co-found Social Media Exchange (SMEX), a Beirut–based digital-rights research and advocacy group focused on documenting government infringements on online speech in the Arab region.
 After a decade spent developing SMEX in Beirut, she served as a fellow in 2018 and 2019 at Harvard University’s Berkman Klein Center for Internet & Society.
-Last fall, she became deputy director at Ranking Digital Rights (RDR), a research program at New America that scores tech platforms and telecom companies on their respect for human rights.
+In September, she became director at Ranking Digital Rights (RDR), a research program at New America that scores tech platforms and telecom companies on their respect for human rights.
 Still on the board at SMEX, she is now based in Washington, D.C.
 PAW interviewed Dheere in March and April.

 How has the coronavirus affected internet freedoms?

 A free, open, and secure internet has never been more important.
 The internet was originally built to provide communications resilience during conflict and, by extension, other crises, which is why countries that shut down the internet during times of conflict or elections or now pandemics are actually only exacerbating the situation.

 As one example, China’s repression of online speech, including by one of the first doctors to highlight the problem, contributed greatly to the deadly delay of the rest of the world’s recognition and understanding of the severity of this crisis.
 This in and of itself should highlight the importance of a free internet and free speech, not to mention the fact that so much of life has migrated online and right now, and without the internet, the world would be at even more of a standstill than it already is.